-Assistant Professors Lacy (Director), Ridley; Instructors Haymond, Miller; Lecturers Nolan, Sutherlin
+Assistant Professors Gunn (Director), Ridley; Instructors Haymond (Assistant Director), Miller; Lecturers Donlan, Nolan, Sutherlin

-The medical record administrator, as Director of the Medical Records Department, is responsible for developing and maintaining a system of medical records which will promote the best medical care of the patient, provide training material for interns and residents, and serve as a source of information for medical research and clinical evaluation.
-As Director he/she is also called upon to assist the hospital staff with many medical administrative and medicolegal problems.
+The medical record administrator, as director of the medical record department, is responsible for developing and maintaining a system of medical records which will promote the best medical care of the patient, provide training material for interns and residents, and serve as a source of information for medical research and clinical evaluation.
+As director he/she is also called upon to assist the hospital staff with many medical administrative and medicolegal problems.